rfwatson/octoplex/README.md

 > "The RTMP server sent an invalid SSL certificate."

-then either install a CA‑signed TLS certificate for your RTMPS host, or import your self‑signed cert into your OS’s trusted store.
+then either install a CA‑signed TLS certificate for your RTMPS host, or import your self‑signed cert into your OS's trusted store.
 See the [server flags](#server-flags) section above.

 ### Restreaming with FFmpeg